Available with Data Reviewer license.

 When there is only one workspace in ArcMap, the batch job's workspace is automatically updated to the current workspace.

-- Optionally click Validate All to ensure that all the feature classes that correspond with the checks are loaded in the map and to add any default checks.
+- Optionally click Validate All to ensure that all the feature classes that correspond with the checks are loaded in the map.

 - Choose an extent to use in the Features to Validate area.